 Finally, at 25, I learned to develop black and white images in a bathroom ‘dark-room’ – hot and dark with windows covered in black-out curtains, trying to avoid breathing in the fumes drifting off trays of chemicals.
 And then, printing the photographs.

 I’ve owned many cameras since those days – learning through books and experience what makes a good image.
 I also discovered the magic of photography.
-Very much like Lela May Heron does in THE MEMORY KEEPER
+Very much like my 13 year old protagonist.

 Image: Princess Ileana of Romania with her mother’s camera, circa 1919